-Finally, if it is difficult to tell the RS from the WS of our fabric, we can place a strip of masking tape on the WS of each cut out pattern piece.
-Or, we could alternatively mark an “X” with our marking pen in the hem allowance.
+Finally, if it is difficult to tell the RS from the WS of our fabric, we can place a strip of masking tape on the WS of the cutout fabric piece.

 Today, we’re one step closer to sitting down at our sewing machines!

 We’ve covered a lot of ground today, so STOP!
 For tomorrow or the day after tomorrow is another day.